How did I get to here? – The Back story

 My first real job after working for a refractory company, on a building site, in an engineering apprentice training workshop and as a farmhand as summer holiday jobs, was with a mining engineering company (Padley & Venables) as a Design Engineer responsible for rock-drilling bits to make holes in rock for explosives.
 This gave me lots of design and production manufacturing experience in real environments.

-I was again lucky to be offered a role as a research assistant at The University of Sheffield in the Glass Department to study the removal of bubblers from glass using sodium sulphate which I submitted for a PhD.
+I was again lucky to be offered a role as a research assistant at The University of Sheffield in the Glass Department to study the removal of bubbles from glass using sodium sulphate which I submitted for a PhD.

 As I was about to leave I was offered a role as Glass Technologist for Gyproc Insulation (now a division of St Gobain) running the Glass and Insulation section in British Gypsum’s central R&D department at East Leake.
 This developed into project managing all the BPB Industries non-gypsum companies R&D and included that for Gyproc Insulation, Plaschem (Foamed polymer insulation), Andersons (bitumen roofing products) and developing and testing various building related products and paper & packaging products.
 I was part of a small team allowed to spend ½ day per week looking at and evaluating any new ideas and technologies that may be of value to the group companies.

 My main learning was from being involved in the development of a foamed glass product that cost over £300,000 before I proved that it was not viable as its development had been based of incorrect information provided by a subsidiary director who no one would challenge.
-If the project had been started with accurate market research obtained information, the same conclusion could have been achieved for ~£35,000.
+If the project had been started with accurate market research information, the same conclusion could have been achieved for ~£35,000.
 This was my first experience of business planning and I then realised that I had a lot to offer other businesses who I had observed were making similar mistakes.

 After 8 years as an Innovation & Technology Councillor, Environment Adviser & Technology Means Business (ICT) adviser for various Business Links as well as running my own business, I joined Nottingham Trent University to run a stand-alone outreach operation called The Hive@Mansfield delivering the EU funded Proof of Concept workshop programme to enable anyone in North Derbyshire & North Nottinghamshire with a potential business idea to research, investigate, test, plan and produce an implementation plan.
 This supported 330 individuals who started or grew 260 businesses over 9½ years.